-Research which is conducted by students under the supervision of an instructor as part of an approved course outline does not need approval from the Research Ethics Board.
-Instead, the appropriate Faculty Education Committee will review the ethics of the generic research activities as part of its curricular review processes.
-The research activity must be listed in the course Curriculum Guidelines and must refer to the requirements laid out in this Policy.
-Faculty supervising students will ensure compliance with this Policy.
-Copies of appropriate generic consent forms and research ethics guidelines approved by the REB should be provided by the instructor to the students.
-In situations where student research activities will depart from using these forms, the faculty member should refer the matter to the REB for approval.
-Where students are carrying out research that is part of a faculty member's own research program, this proposal must be reviewed by the REB as in the Full Review procedure (D1.a.i) or the Delegated Review procedure (D.1.a.ii) outlined earlier.
+Research conducted by Students under the supervision of an instructor as part of an approved course outline does not need approval from the REB.
+Instead, the appropriate FEC will review the ethics of the generic Research activities as part of its curricular review processes.
+The Research activity must be listed in the course Curriculum Guidelines and must refer to the requirements laid out in this policy.
+Faculty supervising Students will ensure compliance with this policy.
+Copies of appropriate generic consent forms and Research ethics guidelines approved by the REB should be provided by the instructor to the Students.
+In situations where Student Research activities will depart from using these forms, the faculty member should refer the matter to the REB for approval.
+Where Students are carrying out Research that is part of a faculty member's own Research program, this proposal must be reviewed by the REB as in the Full Review procedure (D1.a.i) or the Delegated Review procedure (D.1.a.ii) outlined above.